vencax/node-subscriber-credit-rest/README.md

 On the oposite direction the credit is lowered according purchasing some services through api.
 Each credit change is stored in DB.

-The lib provides account checking stuff (updating).
+The lib provides REST api for checking CA state hookable as [express app](http://expressjs.com/).
-As well as REST api for checking CA state hookable as [express app](http://expressjs.com/).
+Plus updating functions.

 Install with: